 0 TJ of electricity

-0 tonnes of solid waste
+0 metric tons of solid waste

-0 tonnes of food product waste
+0 metric tons of food product waste

 "This award by La Razón is another important incentive for us to continue on our path towards an even more sustainable supply chain that serves us all.
 The award is confirming our pioneering approach, which is made possible by the constant improvement and innovation of our products, our sustainable activities that reach way beyond the use of RPCs, and our efficient supply chain", concludes Wolfgang Orgeldinger.